-The Covenant Academy Board of Trustees realizes that expelling a student from school is a very serious matter and should always be carefully dealt with on a case-by-case basis.
+Covenant Academy recognizes that expelling a student from school is a very serious matter and should always be carefully dealt with on a case-by-case basis.
 Forgiveness and restitution (repairing the damages through work, apologies, etc.) are fundamental to our total discipline policy.
 However, if parents are not able to help their child, or if the child is unable or unwilling to change, the Head of School, with the approval of the Board of Trustees, will need to expel him or her.
-Such a student will have a negative influence on the school and classroom culture, and it is the duty of the administration and board to uphold the mission of the school at large.
+Such a student will have a negative influence on the school and classroom culture, and it is the duty of the administration to uphold the mission of the school at large.